lushl9301/xm-sparc/Seperated Doc/Gloable Variable.md

 ### Description
 An array of ```xmcMemoryRegion```.
 The size of the array is the summ of ```xmcPartitonTab[0~xmcTab.noPartitions-1].noPhysicalMemoryAreas```.
-Struct ```xmcMemoryArea``` consists of its starting address, mapped address, flags, as well as the size of this memory area.
+SDEV_SEEK_ENDtruct ```xmcMemoryArea``` consists of its starting address, mapped address, flags, as well as the size of this memory area.

 This array is used mainly to record the memory size allocation.
 Array ```memBlockData``` is used to keep tracking the usage of memory of a ```kDevice_t```.